The funding we receive includes an allocation of pupil premium (government funding to boost achievement for specific pupils).

 What is the Pupil Premium?

 The Pupil Premium (PP) was introduced in April 2011.
-It is additional funding provided by the Government for eligible pupils, to boost achievement.
+It is additional funding provided by the Government for eligible pupils, to improve education outcomes for disadvantaged pupils.
 It is allocated to children from lower income families who are eligible for free school meals (FSM), children who have been looked after continuously for more than six months and for children from families that are in the Armed Forces.

 From April 2015 schools, pre-schools and nurseries can also claim funding called Early Years Pupil Premium (EYPP) that supports children’s early learning and development.